dwengovzw/learning_content/learning_objects/nederlands/content/physical_computing/leerlijn_microcontrollers/basisprincipes_programmeren/0085_conditie/index.md

 <pre>
     <code class="language-cpp">
-        // Controlleer of een afstand kleiner is dan 100. afstand <= 100
+        // Controlleer of een afstand kleiner of gelijk is aan 100. afstand <= 100
         // Controleer of de waarde van pin 12 hoog is. digitalRead(12) == HIGH